Calgary is located in a very interesting spot in the grand scheme of this country.

 Driving by, you might wonder why an old elementary school has an “OPEN” sign in the window and a sandwich board out front, but a quick peek into the Mountainview Elementary School will have your curiosity sated and your hunger ignited.

-Jones Distillery is located just to the left of the school’s front doors, and offers an exciting and informative workshop where attendees can learn about the history of gin and the distillery, and even concoct their very own personalized bottle of booze.
+Jones Distilling is located just to the left of the school’s front doors, and offers an exciting and informative workshop where attendees can learn about the history of gin and the distillery, and even concoct their very own personalized bottle of booze.

 Old School Eatery exists on the other side of the hallway, offering a wide selection of delicious dishes that range from Polenta Fries to Blackened Wild Salmon — making for what will likely be the best meal you ever had while sitting in (what once was) an elementary school classroom.